Waipahu, Hawaii: Geography

-Waipahu is located along the northern shore of both Middle Loch and West Loch of Pearl Harbor.
-Both Interstate H-1 and Farrington Highway (Hawaii Route 90) run east–west through the length of Waipahu.
-The town of Waipahu spans across three ahupuaʻa (historic Native Hawaiian land division): Waipiʻo, Waikele, and Hōʻaeʻae.
-It is common for neighborhoods to be named after the ahupuaʻa in which it's located.
-The neighboring areas of Waipio, Village Park, Royal Kunia and Waikele use Waipahu as their postal city, and are often considered to be part of Waipahu.
+Waipahu is along the northern shore of both Middle Loch and West Loch of Pearl Harbor.
+Both Interstate H-1 and Farrington Highway (Hawaii Route 90) run east–west through Waipahu.
+The town of Waipahu spans three ahupuaʻa (historic Native Hawaiian land division): Waipiʻo, Waikele, and Hōʻaeʻae.
+It is common for neighborhoods to be named after their ahupuaʻa.
+The neighboring areas of Waipio, Village Park, Royal Kunia and Waikele use Waipahu as their postal city, and are often considered part of Waipahu.

-There are several streams that run through Waipahu, including Waikele Stream and Kapakahi Stream.
-Waikele Stream runs along the Hawaii Plantation Village and down into Pouhala Marsh Wildlife Sanctuary, which is habitat for several endangered bird species that are endemic to Hawaii.
+Several streams run through Waipahu, including Waikele Stream and Kapakahi Stream.
+Waikele Stream runs along the Hawaii Plantation Village and into Pouhala Marsh Wildlife Sanctuary, which is habitat for several endangered bird species endemic to Hawaii.
 There is roughly 140 feet of elevation change between the north side of Waipahu along H-1 and sea level.

-Waikele is located across the H1 freeway north of Waipahu.
-Waikele consists of newer subdivisions and an upscale outlet shopping center and world-famous golf course.
+Waikele is across Interstate H1 north of Waipahu.
+Waikele consists of newer subdivisions, an upscale outlet shopping center, and a world-famous golf course.
 To the west via either roadway can be reached Makakilo and Kapolei, with the Leeward coast beyond.
 To the east lie Pearl City and the H-2 interchange to Waipiʻo.
 At the western end of Waipahu is Kunia Road (State Rte.
-750) which leads to the Waipahu newer growth areas of Royal Kunia and Village Park north of H-1, and eventually on up across the central plain to Kunia and Schofield Barracks, Wheeler Army Airfield, and Wahiawā.
+750), which leads to the newer growth areas of Royal Kunia and Village Park north of H-1, and across the central plain to Kunia and Schofield Barracks, Wheeler Army Airfield, and Wahiawā.
 Kunia Road becomes Fort Weaver Road (State Rte.
 76) south of Farrington Highway, and goes south through Honouliuli and ʻEwa Villages to ʻEwa Beach.

-According to the United States Census Bureau, the CDP has a total area of 7.2 km2, all of it land.
+According to the United States Census Bureau, the CDP has an area of 7.2 km2, all land.